remocons/boho/README.md

+# BOHO: Encryption Tool

-# SEA: Simple Encryption Algorithm
+- A Simple Encryption Algorithm for Javascript.
 - In Development